Facets-cloud/module-development-examples/README.md

   # Sample value for var.instance
   # Provides an example of how the instance variable should be structured according to the schema.
 ```

+For more details on exposing and consuming providers, see [exposing_providers.md](exposing_providers.md).

 While the `facets.yaml` does not directly define outputs, the Terraform module itself should produce outputs that conform to a common structure for the given intent.
 This ensures that modules implementing the same intent can be used interchangeably and integrate seamlessly with other components.